-One morning after good nights sleep and a surge of energy we decided to jump in the car and go somewhere.
+One morning after good nights sleep and a surge of energy we decided to jump in the car and go somewhere and fancied a walk.
 We were feeling active and ready for an adventure, we decided to head for the Mount Warning walk tracks and do the famous mountain hike.

 Mount Warning Information